ejurga/RiRida/README.md

 Here, the details of accessing the IRIDA api are wrapped into `req_irida_sequences()`.
-Using `type = "all"` requests a list of all sequences associated with the sample, while `type = "pairs` requests only paired end sequences.
+Using `type = "all"` requests a list of all sequences associated with the sample, while `type = "pairs"` requests only paired end sequences.
 The rest of the API call and retrieval can be handled by the user using `httr2` functions.